kugurerdem/rugu.dev/content/english/blog/plain-text.md

 ```
 ---

 As you can see, the wrapped text is a lot easier to read compared to the unwrapped one.
 This is why many people follow the practice of inserting newlines after a certain number of characters is reached (often around 78).
-In fact, in the text editor I use, NeoVim, it is as simple as just pressing `gq` for this line-wrapping procedure to happen for the current line you are in.
+In fact, in the text editor I use, Neovim, it is as simple as just pressing `gq` for this line-wrapping procedure to happen for the current line you are in.

 This procedure of putting actual newlines between text so that it looks wrapped is known as hard-wrapping.
 This was what I did for a while as well, but since you are wrapping a line into multiple lines just because you can read it more easily in the text editor, you now have the following problems: